findryankp/cleanarchGo/readme.md

 ```
 ex : go run . features room

-* CRUD controller, model, route, and migratiton feature from your FeatureNames will be created
+* All layer, route, and migratiton feature from your featureNames will be created
 <div align="left">
   <a href="https://github.com/othneildrew/Best-README-Template">
     <img src="images/03.png" alt="Logo" height="180" width="400">